Qarj/cypress-notes/README.md

 });
 ```

-Save everything in localstorage in a file and restore it on a subsequent run.
+Save all localstorage to file using handle and restore it on a subsequent run (if handle exists)

 ```js
 Cypress.Commands.add('saveLocalStorage', function (handle) {